How to Deal With Image Theft Effectively

 Each time you snap a picture, it is your intellectual property.
 The problem is that not everyone respects this, whether out of sheer ignorance or willful malice.
 Image theft is a relentless problem that’s very frustrating because it’s prevalent in spite of the fact that laws exist to protect you from being cheated out of compensation and recognition for your work.

 Image theft is a real big problem these days, and you can thank one, gigantic culprit for that: the Internet.
 Thanks to the world wide web, it’s easier now than it’s ever been to get a hold of photographs and download them without a second thought.
-Many people do this, whether out of malice, insensitivity or just plan ignorance.
+Many people do this, whether out of malice, insensitivity or just plain ignorance.

 Today’s photographer has to face the fact that image theft is a constant threat.
 The only solution is really to know how to handle an image-theft situation and take preventative measures to lessen the chances of it happening to you.
 Here’s what you do.